Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

-Examples with six active validators, validator_quorum threshold five, and participant_aligned threshold four (six is the smallest view with a non-empty Tier 2 band — at five validators quorum and participant_aligned coincide at four, leaving no band):
+Examples with six active validators, validator_quorum threshold five, and participant_aligned threshold four (six is the smallest view with a non-empty Tier 2 band and non-zero tolerated Byzantine count; at five validators quorum and participant_aligned coincide at four, leaving no band):

 - Five honest validators align on one entropy hash and one validator advertises a bogus hash: proceed with validator_quorum entropy for the honest quorum.